 - Brakensiek, J. and Rubinstein, A. Constant-factor approximation of near-linear edit distance in near-linear time.
 Manuscript. (arXiv)

 - Brakensiek, J., Gopi, S., and Guruswami, V. CSPs with Global Modular Constraints: Algorithms and Hardness via Polynomial Representations.
-STOC 2019, to appear.
+STOC 2019.
 (ECCC)

 - Brakensiek, J. and Guruswami, V. An Algorithmic Blend of LPs and Ring Equations for Promise CSPs.
 SODA 2019.
 (ECCC)